NetSAIL-UCI/Phoenix/README.md

 4. Expose the ip address for load-generators to run correctly.
 The ports we use for the five workloads are 30811, 30812, 30918, 30919, 30920, 30921, 30922, and 30923.

 ### Uploading Phoenix Source Code

 If all these requirements are satisfied, please run the following command:

-python3 -m src.workloads.cloudlab.setup_k8s --hostfile path/to/hostfile.json
+python3 -m src.workloads.cloudlab.setup_k8s –hostfile path/to/hostfile.json
 The hostfile is a json object of the following format:
 {
-        'node-0': {'host': 'kapila1@pc433.emulab.net', 'label': '0'},
+‘node-0’: {‘host’: ‘kapila1@pc433.emulab.net’, ‘label’: ‘0’},
-        'node-1': {'host': 'kapila1@pc544.emulab.net', 'label': '1'},
+‘node-1’: {‘host’: ‘kapila1@pc544.emulab.net’, ‘label’: ‘1’},
-        'node-2': {'host': 'kapila1@pc551.emulab.net', 'label': '2'},
+‘node-2’: {‘host’: ‘kapila1@pc551.emulab.net’, ‘label’: ‘2’},
-        'node-3': {'host': 'kapila1@pc441.emulab.net', 'label': '3'},
+‘node-3’: {‘host’: ‘kapila1@pc441.emulab.net’, ‘label’: ‘3’},
-        'node-4': {'host': 'kapila1@pc502.emulab.net', 'label': '4'}
+‘node-4’: {‘host’: ‘kapila1@pc502.emulab.net’, ‘label’: ‘4’}
 }
-The key is the node name (please adhere to the above naming scheme with node-0 as the control plane node which is the master node) and the each key has a dict which has two keys: 1) host in the format <user>@<ip_addr>.
+The key is the node name (please adhere to the above naming scheme with node-0 as the control plane node which is the master node) and the each key has a dict which has two keys: 1) host in the format @.
 This is required because we want to run chaos experiments and therefore want ssh capabilities to kill kubelet on the nodes.

-2) label is use to assign labels so PhoenixController can interface with k8s scheduler.
+1. label is use to assign labels so PhoenixController can interface with k8s scheduler.
 By interface, phoenix uses affinity to specify which deployment must be scheduled where.

 Once the json file is populated, executing the above command will upload source code to the control-plane node, node-0.

 ### Spawning Workloads

 Same as Spawning Workloads in the CloudLab setup.

 ## Benchmarking